Skip to content

 // output

-$ Hello world from master thread
+$ Hello world from the master thread

-Hello world from parallel region
+Hello world from the parallel region

 ..